withastro/docs/src/pages/en/tutorial/5-astro-api/index.md

 Now that you have some blog posts, let's use Astro's API to add some typical blog features!

 <Goals>
-  - used `Astro.glob()` to fetch data about all your Markdown files at once and create a blog post archive
+  - created a blog post list using `Astro.glob()` to fetch data about all your Markdown files at once
-  - generated multiple pages from a single Astro page component with dynamic route paramaters using `getStaticPaths()`
+  - generated multiple `tag` pages from a single Astro page component with dynamic route paramaters using `getStaticPaths()`
   - created an RSS feed for your blog at `rss.xml`
 </Goals>